-Tokyo Attraction: Discipline, respect and conformity
+My Impressions of Tokyo: Discipline, respect and conformity

 Tokyo is one of the most populated cities in the world.
 However it doesn’t feel crowded.
 In the subway, people are disciplined, do not push or shove, don’t step on each other’s the feet.
 On the street, motorists respect road signs, passersby walk their separate ways and show respect all around.

 All salary workers are dressed alike: white shirt, gray pants, dress shoes.